particl/particl-desktop/README.md

 ### Installation

-For the average user, binaries are available ready for download and installation.
+For the average user, binaries can be downloaded and installed.
+It is the easiest way to get started.

 [Download](https://github.com/particl/particl-desktop/releases/latest)

-Currently, there is an open testnet phase for the upcoming V3 release.
-Feel free to test the new version, and we happily look forward to your feedback.
+There currently is an open testnet phase for the upcoming "Particl V3" release.
+Feel free to test the new version; we happily look forward to your feedback.

 [V3 Testnet Download](https://github.com/particl/particl-desktop/releases/)